ANFTechTeam/ANF-Cache-Volumes-Deployment-PS/README.md

 ### Step 3: Establish Cluster Peering

-Retrieve and execute the cluster peering command on the on-premises cluster:
+Retrieve (copy) the cluster peering command and passphrase and excute on the on-premises cluster:

 ```powershell
 Get-AnfCachePeeringPassphrase -ResourceGroupName $ResourceGroupName `